Skip to content

 bifrost watch

-This watches your workspace and auto-syncs every file change.
+This watches the workspace and auto-pushes every saved file.
 Keep it running while you develop.
+The watch TUI shows structured log columns (time, action, path, user) with color coding.

 All SDK modules work in local development - they call the remote API using your saved credentials: